Azure/azure-sdk-for-go/documentation/developer_setup.md

 	return TableResponseResponse{}, err
 }
 ```
 The `(s *ServiceClient)` portion is the "receiver".
 Methods can be defined for either pointer (with a `*`) or receiver (without a `*`) types.
 Pointer receivers will not copy types on method calls and allows the method to mutate the receiving struct.
-It is best practice to use pointer receivers wherever possible to limit memory copies.
+Client methods should use a pointer receiver.

 All methods that perform I/O of any kind, sleep, or perform a significant amount of CPU-bound work must have the first parameter be of type [`context.Context`][golang_context] which allows the customer to carry a deadline, cancellation signal, and other values across API boundaries.
 The remaining parameters should be parameters specific to that method.
 The return types for methods should be first a "Response" object and second an `error` object.